 WRI plans to field two seasonal Fire Modules in 2019.
 Module staffing will include one Module Leader (SRB), one Assistant Leader (FFT1), and two to four FFT2s.

-The modules will be designated as the Southern Blue Ridge Module and the Virginia Allegheny Highlands Module.
+The modules will be designated as the Southern Blue Ridge Module and the South Carolina Coastal Plains Module.

 Each Module Leader oversees the day to day functioning of the respective Module.
 He/she contributes to the success of the organization by inspiring the Module to operate with high reliability, implementing superlative fire and stewardship projects, collaborating successfully with many partners, keeping within budget, capably executing administrative duties, and finding new opportunities to increase WRI’s impact.